jupyterhub/jupyterhub/docs/source/contributing/community.md

 We use [Discourse](https://discourse.jupyter.org) for online discussions and support questions.
 Everyone in the Jupyter community is welcome to bring ideas and questions there.

-We recommend that you first use our Discourse as all our past and current discussions on it are archived and searchable.
+We recommend that you first use our Discourse as all past and current discussions on it are archived and searchable.
 Thus, all discussions remain useful and accessible to the whole community.

 ## Gitter